DianaMachadoMoura/project_2_mindswap/README.md

 List the ready features here:
 - See information about movies
 - Search some movies with filters chosen by the user
-- Whatch the movies trailers
+- Watch the movies trailers
 - Modal with movies details
 - Infinite scroll
 - Responsive design